Portable Power Station (EcoFlow River 2 Pro Review)

 I reminded him that I don’t enjoy shopping for electrical items unless they look pretty to me, and I had never seen a pretty portable power station.

-He reminded me that a portable power station could be stored inside his “Tiny Camper” or sailboat, the two places where I most needed power and where I clearly didn’t have enough of it.
+He reminded me that a portable power station could easily be stored inside his tiny camper or sailboat, the two places where I most needed power and where I clearly didn’t have enough of it.

-He reminded me that I’d regret not looking at all the sale options, which would allow me to (at least) begin the necessary research and price comparisons.
+He reminded me that I’d regret not looking at all the sale options, which would allow me to begin the necessary research and price comparisons.

-He reminded me that it would be a matter of minutes before the portable power stations inside REI would be sold/out of stock, and that I’d then be stuck paying full price once I finally accepted that I needed to find a way to supply myself with power.
+He reminded me that it would be a matter of minutes before the portable power stations inside REI would be sold/out of stock, and I’d then be stuck paying full price once I finally accepted the fact that I needed to find a way to supply myself with power.

 I needed to accept my fate, he was telling me.
 A fate where little power would be available to me, everywhere we were headed … for, possibly, several years.

-His reminders pried me out of the car, at which point I took unenthusiastic steps through the parking garage, toward REI.
+His words pried me out of the tiny camper, at which point I took unenthusiastic steps through the massive parking garage, toward REI.

-Internally, I still thought there was no way I would actually buy a portable power station, especially in a rushed moment—even if perfectly priced, knowing I needed every bit of its power.
+Internally, I truly thought there was no way I would actually buy a portable power station—especially in a rushed moment—even if perfectly priced, and I needed every bit of its power.

-So I asked an REI employee to help me understand those foreign things.
+So I asked a kind REI employee to help me understand those foreign things.
 Then I saw a pretty one that caught my eye.
 Then the employee compared that pretty one with all the others.

-Based on the education I received from the REI employee, plus the research I conducted on the internet during that hour of contemplation, the pretty portable power station appeared to be perfect for my needs.
+Based on the REI employee’s knowledge, plus the research I conducted on my phone during that hour of contemplation, the pretty portable power station appeared perfect for my needs.

 • It wasn’t too small for me.
 It wasn’t too big for me.